acumartini/dectet-public/README.md

 # dectet - User Manual

 This manual is a release-specific document.
-Search for the [release](https://github.com/acumartini/dectet-public/releases) version that matches what you have running on your device, which includes a link to the User Manual for that firmware version.
+Search for the [release tag](https://github.com/acumartini/dectet-public/tags) version that matches what you have running on your device, which has a link (in the upper left after clicking on a release tag below the Releases/Tags toggle) to the User Manual for that firmware version.

 ## Disclaimer